ta10101/BroNode/docker/README.md

 # Edge Node Container

 A docker container for running Holochain and installing hApps to host them as always-on-nodes.
+For a Unyt specific integration with Holo Edge nodes, read instructions here

 Besides `holochain` and `hc`, the following commands are available in the container to manage the hApp lifecycle:
 - `list_happs`